 Bottom line is, Singapore is a food haven.
 There are so many other different types of delicious dishes to be enjoyed and the Singapore street food is worth traveling for.
 For example, we have a seemingly endless array of noodle dishes belonging to every single ethnic group.
 Then there’s satay, the much-loved street food of grilled meat on sticks that’s also found all over South East Asia.

 What and where to eat in Singapore?
 I’ve given you a taste of what you can expect.
 So pack your suitcase, jump on a plane, and go tantalize your taste buds!

 About Azlin from LinsFood:

-These days, you’ll find me on the south coast of England with my husband and 4 children.”
+Currently, she lives on the south coast of England with her husband and four kids.

 Until then, happy eating! xx